Introduction

 password [success=1 default=ignore] pam_unix.so obscure sha512

-After installing libcrack, the following line has been added to the /etc/pam.d/common-password to enforce the complexity of passwords:
+After installing libcrack, the following line has been added to the /etc/pam.d/common-password file to enforce the complexity a password:

 $ cat /etc/pam.d/common-password